-To drive continuous improvement, the following will be implemented in AC 2020-2021:
+To drive continuous improvement, the following changes will be implemented in AC 2021-2022:

-- The faculty will more evenly distribute committee work - The Coordinator of Graduate Studies for Music will provide Professional Development to strengthen the understanding of graduate committee responsibilities and expectations - The Graduate Advisor will encourage all graduate students to enroll in MUS or MUED 5400 Special Problems in their penultimate semester - The instrument-appropriate major professors will encourage more frequent live performances earlier in the degree plan - Faculty will seek out resources to help discuss musician's health issues, such as performance anxiety and pre-performance mental health strategies - The graduate music faculty will include further reflection and discussion in these courses - Music graduate faculty will discuss bringing in more guest speakers to discuss firsthand knowledge and understanding of current issues and trends in the music/music education field - Graduate faculty will build on the students' learning success by remaining current in their field, continuing to offer individualized guidance and small class sizes, and maintaining high standards and expectations
+- Faculty will have more evenly distributed membership on graduate student committees to better facilitate communication and engagement with students. - The Coordinator of Graduate Studies for Music will provide Professional Development to strengthen the understanding of graduate committee responsibilities and expectations. - The Graduate Advisor will encourage all graduate students to enroll in MUS or MUED 5400 Special Problems in their penultimate semester. - The instrument-appropriate major professors will encourage more frequent live performances earlier in the degree plan. - Faculty will seek out resources to help discuss musician's health issues, such as performance anxiety and pre-performance mental health strategies, as well as overall mental and physical wellness and health. - The graduate music faculty will include further reflection and discussion in these courses. - Music graduate faculty will implement more online webinars, panel discussions, and presentations. - Music graduate faculty will discuss bringing in more guest speakers to discuss firsthand knowledge and understanding of current issues and trends in the music/music education field. - Graduate faculty will build on the students' learning success by remaining current in their field, continuing to offer individualized guidance and small class sizes, and maintaining high standards and expectations.